Small raids on airfields in the east and south.

 Enemy Action by Day

-Radar stations picked up a medium-sized enemy formation approaching Norfolk around 12:15 hrs.
-After careful tracking to determine intent, the force split in two: one group veered inland toward Norwich via Great Yarmouth, while the other tracked north along the east coast past the Wash toward Hull.
-Both formations consisted of Dornier Do 17 bombers from KG 2 and KG 3 respectively.
+Shortly after 12:15 hours, British radar stations detected a medium-sized enemy formation approaching Norfolk.
+After tracking the flight path, the force split in two: one group veered inland toward Norwich via Great Yarmouth, while the other tracked northeast along the coast past the Wash into Lincolnshire, apparently bound for Hull.
+These formations were identified as Dornier Do 17 bombers from KG 2 and KG 3 respectively.

-No. 242 Squadron (Hurricanes) made first contact, engaging the southern element of the formation over Norfolk.
-Led by F/Lt G.F.
-Powell-Sheddon, Blue Section attacked and downed a Do 17 of KG 2, which crashed in flames in Norfolk.
-The remainder of the bombers sought cover in low cloud, abandoning their objectives.
-RAF No. 302 Squadron (Polish) returned to base without engagement.
+No. 242 Squadron, flying Hurricanes from Coltishall under the command of F/Lt G.F.
+Powell-Sheddon, engaged the southern wing of the formation over Norfolk.
+Blue Section made contact and destroyed one Do 17 of KG 2, which crashed in flames in open countryside.
+The remaining bombers broke formation and sought shelter in low cloud, abandoning their original objective.
+No. 302 (Polish) Squadron, also scrambled to intercept, returned to base without making contact.

-Further north, No. 611 Squadron, newly equipped with Spitfire IIs, intercepted KG 3’s Dorniers off Skegness.
+Further north, No. 611 Squadron, newly equipped with Spitfire IIs, intercepted the KG 3 formation off Skegness.
 P/O J.W.
-Lund claimed one Do 17 before being damaged by return fire and crash-landing safely.
-Another RAF pilot, P/O M.P.
-Brown, sustained damage to his Spitfire’s tail and wing, forcing him to break off the attack.
+Lund claimed a Dornier before his aircraft was damaged by return fire, forcing him to crash-land; he escaped uninjured.
+P/O M.P.
+Brown sustained hits to his Spitfire’s tail and port wing, forcing him to disengage.
 F/O D.H.
-Watkins successfully downed another Do 17 off Scott’s Head, but his aircraft also took light damage.
-Despite losses and heavy opposition, many Dorniers attempted to evade interception by climbing into cloud cover — an effort complicated when two collided, one crash-landing near Mablethorpe with its crew captured.
-The other was destroyed by pursuing Spitfires.
+Watkins successfully downed another Do 17 off Scott’s Head, although his aircraft also suffered minor damage.
+While attempting evasive manoeuvres in thickening cloud, two Dorniers collided—one crash-landed near Mablethorpe, its crew taken prisoner; the other was finished off by pursuing RAF fighters.

-Evening attacks continued between 17:30 and 18:30 hrs.
-No. 238 Squadron engaged Ju 88s off Cornwall, while No. 56 Squadron clashed with Do 17s near Ipswich.
-In that engagement, F/O R.E.P.
-Brooker downed one Dornier before being shot down by return fire.
-He crash-landed his damaged Hurricane (P3153) and sustained only minor injuries.
+Evening engagements continued nationwide.
+Between 17:30 and 18:30 hours, No. 238 Squadron again clashed with Ju 88s off Cornwall, while No. 56 Squadron engaged Dorniers near Ipswich.
+In this latter action, F/O R.E.P.
+Brooker downed one Do 17 before being struck by return fire.
+His Hurricane, P3153, was severely damaged, but he managed to crash-land and escaped with minor injuries.

 Enemy Action by Night

-Suspected minelaying was conducted along the coasts from Kinnaird’s Head to St Abb’s Head, the Humber to Yarmouth, and Dungeness to Selsey Bill.
+Suspected minelaying was reported along coastal stretches from Kinnaird’s Head to St Abb’s Head, the Humber to Yarmouth, and Dungeness to Selsey Bill.
+No mine strikes were recorded, but Royal Navy patrols were placed on alert.

 German Losses: